 Do I need a visa to enter the USA?

-You will need a valid visa to enter the United States and must have a valid visa for one before leaving home.
+You will need a valid visa or ESTA to enter the United States and must be in possession of one at least 72 hours before departure.

 What type of tourist visa should I apply for?